qudent/qudent/README.md

 "I consulted Duyal regarding an ML engineering problem related to supervised clustering of data, and was quickly presented with an algorithm inspired by the word2vec/skip-gram with negative sampling techniques." - [Davide Zagami](https://davidezagami.github.io/)

+"Duyal replied to an algorithm bounty for a problem I previously considered very difficult: Cohort scheduling based on participant and facilitator availability.
+Duyal quickly came up with a rephrasing of the problem as an integer linear programming problem, leading to a practical solution using an efficient solver - besides proving NP-completeness of that rephrasing, showing that such a solver was necessary."

 Longer-form references and a CV on request.